andrew/ultimate-awesome/README.md

 - [divertidalista](https://github.com/training-center/divertidalista) - A lista mais divertida de projetos Open Source que você vai encontrar na internet.
 - [awesome-telegram-bots](https://github.com/DenisIzmaylov/awesome-telegram-bots) - Collection of examples, libraries and starter-kits for Telegram Bots.
 - [awesome-geek-podcasts](https://github.com/ayr-ton/awesome-geek-podcasts) - A curated list of podcasts we like to listen to. .
-- [awesome-r-learning-resources](https://github.com/iamericfletcher/awesome-r-learning-resources) - A curated collection of free resources to help deepen your understanding of the R programming language.
-Updated regularly.
-Contributions encouraged via pull request (see contributing.md).
 - [awesome-afl](https://github.com/microsvuln/awesome-afl) - A curated list of different AFL forks and AFL inspired fuzzers with detailed equivalent academic papers and AFL-fuzzing tutorials.
 - [awesome-windows-red-team](https://github.com/marcosvalle/awesome-windows-red-team) -  A curated list of awesome Windows frameworks, libraries, software and resources for Red Teams.
 - [awesome-ai-sdks](https://github.com/e2b-dev/awesome-ai-sdks) - A database of SDKs, frameworks, libraries, and tools for creating, monitoring, debugging and deploying autonomous AI agents.